 Mobile Casinos and Poker Sites

 While I know people that place sports bets on their mobile devices, I’ve yet to see anyone playing casino or poker games on them.
-The best mobile casinos are laughing all the way to the bank due to success of operators like LeoVegas.
+The best mobile casinos are laughing all the way to the bank due to the success of operators like LeoVegas.
 While all mobile gaming is likely to continue (especially as mobile screen sizes get bigger), converting actual real-money games to mobile in a way that makes the playing experience more user-friendly and exciting (after all, gamblers look for the thrill and excitement) will be tough to do.

 I’ve tried mobile poker, for example, but I find the desktop experience much more enjoyable.
 Still, VentureBeat reports that PokerStars now gets over 50% of new customers through mobile channels.
 In the UK, gambling sites report that nearly half of their mobile customers are mobile-only.